 Andy is recognised by reputable global industry and legal publications as a leader in his field.
 He was named on "The A-List: Singapore's Top 100 lawyers" by Asia Business Law Journal 2018.
 In addition, Chambers Asia Pacific notes that Andy is "a well-known IP practitioner who is highlighted for his record of handling major trade mark litigation, as well as commercial exploitation of IP rights in the media and technology sectors.
 He's been in the industry for a long time and has always been held in high regard.
 He is known to be very fair and is someone you would like to be in the trenches with you during negotiations."
 Furthermore, Asian Legal Business acknowledges Andy as a leading practitioner in his field and notes that he “always gives good, quick advice, [is] client-focused and has strong technical knowledge for his areas of practice.”

 Andy was appointed by the Intellectual Property Office of Singapore (IPOS) as an IP Adjudicator to hear disputes at IPOS for a two-year term from April 2021.
-He has been an appointed member of the Singapore Copyright Tribunal and is also a mediator with the WIPO Arbitration and Mediation Center.
+He has been an appointed member of the Singapore Copyright Tribunal since May 2010 and a mediator with the WIPO Arbitration and Mediation Center.
 He is also appointed as a Notary Public & Commissioner for Oaths in Singapore.
 He previously served on the International Trademark Association’s Board of Directors and was a member of the executive committee.